markuptitan/ACN-syllabus/content/topics/git/git-summary/_index.md

 ---
-_db_id: 142
 content_type: topic
 title: Git and GitHub
 ---

 ## Understanding the Basics of Using Git and GitHub

-Welcome to this short course designed to introduce professionals to the fundamental concepts of using Git and GitHub in the fields of data science and DevOps.
-In this summary, we'll cover the essential aspects of Git and GitHub, providing you with the knowledge and skills to effectively manage version control and collaborate on projects.
+In this topic, we'll cover the essential aspects of Git and GitHub, providing you with the knowledge and skills to effectively manage version control and collaborate on projects.

-### 1. Introduction to Git:
+### 1. Introduction to Git

 Git is a distributed version control system that allows developers to track changes in their codebase over time.
 It offers a range of features to facilitate collaboration and streamline the development process.
 Here's a breakdown of the key concepts: